 Boondocking Locations – Where You Can Camp

-As a general rule, boondocking is allowed anywhere on federal public lands within 300 feet of any established road, except where otherwise restricted.
+As a general rule, boondocking is allowed anywhere on federal public lands within a specified distance of any established road, except where otherwise restricted.
 That’s not to say that you can cut down trees or build a new access way into your RV campsite.
 The idea is to utilize previously used campsites, or areas that will not be damaged by your vehicle.
+New US Forest Service route and dispersed camping rules have come out and each forest may have different requirements so you need to check locally.
+Keep in mind camping closer than 300 ft. of a water source is usually restricted.
 The USFS offers free travel management maps called MVUM (Motor Vehicle Use Map) that show exactly where dispersed camping is restricted and which roads are open for travel.
 MVUM Information

 A few US National Parks allow overnight RV parking and boondocking, but generally camping is restricted to established campgrounds.
 USFS (United States Forest Service) and BLM (Bureau of Land Management) high popularity areas often have restricted access camping areas.
 For example, the area around Mammoth Lakes, CA is extremely popular with tourists, and many areas allow camping only in designated campgrounds.
 Information about camping restrictions are available at USFS Ranger District and BLM Resource Area offices.